nespinosadice22/COS-435-RL-MrQ/README.md

 8. two_hot.py: reward encoding logic
 9. utils.py: miscellaneous functions

-Some results can be found under mrq/runs (though we did not push all and used wandb logging instead)
+Some results can be found under mrq/runs (though we did not push most and used wandb logging instead)

 The original results can be found under original_results (from original repo)